-Why squatting is tops when you poop
+The Biggest Mistake You're Making With Your Pooping Position

 When you think back over the course of human history, sitting down to poop is relatively new.
 Our early ancestors simply squatted down, did their business and went on their way.
 Squatting feels natural, as a 2003 pooping study confirmed — 28 volunteers over the course of 18 poops in three different positions reported that squatting took less effort and less time.

-So, squatting is natural, and people feel like they poop more efficiently this way — but why?
-We talked with Dr. William Bulsiewicz, a board-certified gastroenterologist, to get a little more information on this fascinating topic.
+We talked with Dr. William Bulsiewicz, a board-certified gastroenterologist, to get a little more information on why we might want to pop a squat.

 “From a physiologic basis, this actually makes sense,” says Bulsiewicz.
 “In the pelvis, there is a sling muscle called the puborectalis wrapped around the rectum that helps to maintain control over continence.
 Under normal circumstances, the puborectalis is contracted, altering the angle of the rectum enough to prevent unplanned defecation.”